ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 * [U-Prove](https://www.microsoft.com/en-us/research/project/u-prove/)
 * [Spartan](https://github.com/microsoft/Spartan)

 All of these follow the same pattern of taking multiple claims (a.k.a., "attributes" or "messages" in the literature) and binding them together into an issued credential.
-These are then later securely one-way transformed into a presentation, revealing potentially only a subset of the original claims as required or just proofs of the values.
+These are then later securely one-way transformed into a presentation that reveals potentially only a subset of the original claims, predicate proofs of the claim values, or only proofs of knowledge of the claims.

 # Conventions and Definitions